Pulse

 Pulse STT is evaluated against three open-source datasets — FLEURS, ESB, and WildASR — and one internal English perturbation suite.
 Word Error Rate (WER) by language.
 Lower is better.
 NA = not available or not supported by that provider.

 For the full benchmark comparison across every dataset, see the Performance page.
+Pick the benchmark closest to your workload — each accordion below expands its full table.

-FLEURS — Streaming
+FLEURS Dataset Streaming - English

 European Languages